sgioldasis/bigdata-course-labs/mapreduce/02-WordCount-maven-vscode.md

 In this tutorial you will explore a way you can write and test a WordCount MapReduce program and then build it with Maven on VS Code without installing anything (but git and docker) on your own machine.
 You will also find out how you can run this program on a Hadoop cluster.

+## Prerequisites

 Before you run the lab make sure you have cloned the following Git repositories.

 - [Bigdata Docker Infrastructure](https://github.com/sgioldasis/bigdata-docker-infra)
 - [Bigdata Course Labs](https://github.com/sgioldasis/bigdata-course-labs)

 If you don't have git you can click the above links, click on the green `Code` button and choose `Download ZIP`.
-You then need to unzip into the following folders:
+You then need to unzip into your home folder (`~`).

-- /tmp/bigdata-docker-infra
-- /tmp/bigdata-course-labs

-Alternatively, ff you have `git` installed you can just open a terminal and run the following:
+Alternatively, if you have `git` installed you can just open a terminal and run the following:
 ```
-cd /tmp
+cd ~
 git clone https://github.com/sgioldasis/bigdata-docker-infra.git
 git clone https://github.com/sgioldasis/bigdata-course-labs.git
 ```

+> NOTE: If you cloned into a different folder than your home folder then you have to adjust the commands below replacing `~` with the path to the folder you have chosen.

+## Startup

 Now it's time to start the Hadoop cluster.
 To do that run the following in your terminal:

 ```
-cd /tmp/bigdata-docker-infra/hdfs/docker-hadoop-cluster
+cd ~/bigdata-docker-infra/hdfs/docker-hadoop-cluster
 docker-compose up -d
 ```